 Developing the Whole Person

 At the School of Business, our mission is to shape the whole person.
-We help businesses create a better world through developing passionate, ethical business leaders who get results with integrity, and thought leadership that is visible and positively impacts the practice of business.
+We help businesses create a better world through developing passionate, ethical business leaders who get results with integrity and thought the leadership that is visible and positively impacts the practice of business.
 We invite students who believe that accomplishment is defined by hard work, collaboration and character to join us in making a positive and lasting impact on the noble profession of business.

 As a result of our commitment, the Wake Forest School of Business has consistently placed among the world’s best by major ranking organizations.
 Our attention to competency and character leads to proven results for graduates, who enjoy the prestige of completing the rigors of our top-ranked programs, and the lifelong advantages of a robust alumni network.
 Our graduates attain personal success while committing themselves to higher causes.
 The strong core philosophies of our business programs produce principled leaders who exert influence far beyond campus and the corporate world.